-Failure to follow this caution may result in intermittent unit operation.
-Furnace control must be grounded for proper operation or control will lock out.
-Control is grounded through green/yellow wire routed to gas valve and burner box screw.
+NOTE: Furnace control must be grounded for proper operation or control will lock out.
+Control is grounded through green/yellow wire routed to gas valve and manifold bracket screw.
+Using the schematic diagram in Fig. 72, follow the sequence of operation through the different modes.
+Read and follow the wiring diagram very carefully.

-Using the schematic diagram, follow the sequence of operation through the different modes, see Fig. 72.
-Read and follow the wiring diagram very carefully!
+NOTE: If a power interruption occurs during a call for heat (W), the control will start a 90-sec blower-only ON period two sec after power is restored, if the thermostat is still calling for gas heating.
+The Amber LED light will flash code 12 during the 90-sec period, after which the

-NOTE: If a power interruption occurs during a call for heat (W/W1 or W/W1-and-W2), the control will start a 90-second blower-only ON period two seconds after power is restored, if the thermostat is still calling for gas heating.
-The amber LED light will flash code 1+2 during the 90-second period, after which the LED will flash a heartbeat (bright-dim), as long as no faults are detected.
-After the 90-second period, the furnace will respond to the thermostat normally.
+LED will be ON continuous, as long as no faults are detected.
+After the 90-sec period, the furnace will respond to the thermostat normally.

-The blower door must be installed for power to be conducted through the blower door interlock switch ILK to the furnace control CPU, transformer TRAN, inducer motor IDM, blower motor BLWM, hot surface igniter HSI, and gas valve GV.
+The blower door must be installed for power to be conducted through the blower door interlock switch ILK to the furnace control CPU, transformer TRAN, inducer motor IDM, blower motor BLWM, hot-surface igniter HSI, and gas valve GV.